MovingBlocks/TempDoc/Fancy-Git.md

 Rebasing can be useful to do locally if you've been making frequent or messy commits with lots of debug statements, reverted changes, etc

 * TODO

 If mistakes are pushed somewhere you can revert back one or more commits and force-push the older commit to your remote.
 To revert back one commit look for the parent commit ID you want and locally with the right branch checked out do:

 * `git checkout [branch]` - pick a local branch you want to roll back commits on (oh, and you might want to branch a backup ..)
 * `git reset [id]` - reset to the commit with the id supplied (easy to confirm on GitHub - the IDs are linked to their respective commits)
+ * `git reset --hard HEAD~1` - shortcut for rolling back exactly one commit
 * `git status` - to confirm that you're now behind 'x' commits
 * `git branch -avv` - to again confirm that the active commit descriptions line up like you expect - can't be too careful!
 * `git push origin [branch]` - to confirm that you get an error saying you'd lose commits - just in case!
 * `git push origin [branch] -f` - do the revert to the older commit - no going back at this point so be certain you are doing the right thing!

 ## MovingBlocks